openstack/openstack-manuals/doc/ops-guide/source/ops-projects.rst

 .. code-block:: console

-   # openstack project create demo
+   # openstack project create demo --domain default

 This command creates a project named ``demo``.
 Optionally, you can add a description string by appending :option:`--description PROJECT_DESCRIPTION`,